hdmf-dev/hdmf/docs/source/sidecar.rst

 .. warning:

-    Modifying a file via a sidecar file can result in files that are no longer compliant with the format specification of the file.
-E.g., we may ``delete`` a required dataset via a sidecar operation, resulting in an invalid file that in the worst case, may longer be readable because required arguments are missing.
+    Modifying a file via a sidecar file can result in a file that is no longer compliant with the format specification of the file.
+For example, we may hide a required dataset via a sidecar operation, resulting in an invalid file that, in the worst case, may longer be readable because required arguments are missing.
-    It is strongly recommended that the file is validated against the schema after loading the sidecar JSON.
+    It is strongly recommended that the file is validated against the schema after creating, modifying, and loading the sidecar JSON file.

 Replacing values of a dataset/attribute with a scalar or 1-D array